hpcgarage/intrepyddguide/library/functions.md

 ### Subset of NumPy libraries

 Intrepydd supports the following subset of NumPy libraries.
-Each function name points to the Numpy reference page for the function, and can have some bullets to note its prototype in Intrepydd and other differences from the Numpy version.
+Each function name points to the Numpy reference page for the function, and can have some bullets to note its prototype in Intrepydd (often only supports a subset of parameters) and other differences from the Numpy version.
 - [acos](https://docs.scipy.org/doc/numpy/reference/generated/numpy.arccos.html)
   - `(arr: Array(T)) -> Array(double)`
   - `(val: T) -> double`